GHSVS-de/plg_system_bs3ghsvs/README.md

 - Edit `/build.js` to also copy these "downloaded" files to `/src/media/` during build step.

 ### Build new Joomla package ZIP.

+- `nvm use 12` or `nvm use 13` to get rid of f'ing messages of NodeJs 14 that nobody understands but the creators and JS professors.

 #### Whenever Bootstrap/icons or fontawesome/icons have been updated while `npm update`
 - `node build.js --svg` (to create embeddable icons in `media/svgs/`)